Rishi1045/AgriSense/README.md

 # 🌱 AgriSense - Smart Weather & Farming Advisory

-**AgriSense** is a modern, full-stack web application designed to empower farmers with real-time weather data and actionable, AI-driven agronomic advisories.
+**AgriSense** is a modern, full-stack web application designed to empower farmers with real-time weather data and actionable.
 It features a premium, responsive UI and generates downloadable PDF reports for offline use.

 ---